Marina Abramović: Other

-Refused proposals
+Unfulfilled proposals

 Abramović had proposed some solo performances during her career that never were performed.
 One such proposal was titled "Come to Wash with Me".
 This performance would take place in a gallery space that was to be transformed into a laundry with sinks placed all around the walls of the gallery.
 The public would enter the space and be asked to take off all of their clothes and give them to Abramović.
 The individuals would then wait around as she would wash, dry and iron their clothes for them, and once she was done, she would give them back their clothing, and they could get dressed and then leave.
 She proposed this in 1969 for the Galerija Doma Omladine in Belgrade.
 The proposal was refused.

 In 1970 she proposed a similar idea to the same gallery that was also refused.
 The piece was untitled.
 Abramović would stand in front of the public dressed in her regular clothing.
-Present on the side of the stage was a clothes rack adorned with clothing that her mother wanted her to wear.
+Present on the side of the stage was a clothes rack adorned with clothing that her mother wanted her to wear (including oversized items such as a bra or a slip).
 She would take the clothing one by one and change into them, then stand to face the public for a while.
 "From the right pocket of my skirt I take a gun.
 From the left pocket of my skirt I take a bullet.
 I put the bullet into the chamber and turn it.
 I place the gun to my temple.
 I pull the trigger."
 The performance had two possible outcomes.

-The list of Mother's clothes included:
+One of them is that Abramović dies as a result of shooting herself.